Cherokee language: Notes

-The transliteration working from the syllabary uses conventional consonants like qu, ts,..., and may differ from the ones used in the phonological orthographies (first column in the below chart, in the "d/t system").
+The transliteration working from the syllabary uses conventional consonants like qu and ts, and may differ from the ones used in the phonological orthographies (first column in the below chart, in the d/t system).

 The phonetic values of these characters do not equate directly to those represented by the letters of the Latin script.
 Some characters represent two distinct phonetic values (actually heard as different syllables), while others often represent different forms of the same syllable.
 Not all phonemic distinctions of the spoken language are represented: